-Because these markets are so effective at re-allocating risk among investors, no one need to funds to the financial markets.
+Because these markets are so effective at re-allocating risk among investors, no one need to assume an uncomfortable level of risk.
+Consequently investors are willing to supply more funds to the financial markets.
 This benefits the economy, because it enables more firms to raise capital and keeps the cost of that capital as low as possible.